Regardless of whether you are looking for your first job or building your career, you need to show employers you are right for the job.

 - taking a lower-level job in your chosen field and working your way up.

-Careers often emerge from a series of seemingly unrelated work experiences.
-If you have changed jobs a number of times, you will need to help employers and recruiters understand how your work experience is relevant to their job.
-Maybe your mixed work experience demonstrates you are a good learner who can adapt to new environments quickly?
-Perhaps it shows you have a strong work ethic and you are good at taking the opportunities available to you?
+Maybe your mixed work experience shows that you are a good learner who can adapt to new environments quickly?
+Maybe it shows you have a strong work ethic and that you are good at taking the opportunities available to you?